CBT

 What is CBT?

 Please take that seriously.
-This isn't optimistic sales copy.
-For years I dismissed anything that sounded like "change your thinking, change your life" because I was absolutely certain that the only real solutions for whatever was wrong with my brain had to arrive in pill form — preferably fast-acting, ideally covered by insurance.
-The idea that writing things down in a structured way could rewire neurological damage accumulated over two decades struck me as, at best, adorable.
+This is not optimistic sales copy.
+For years I dismissed anything that sounded like "change your thinking, change your life" because I was convinced the only real solution for whatever was wrong with my brain had to arrive in pill form, preferably fast-acting and ideally covered by insurance.
+The idea that writing thoughts down in a structured way could help repair patterns built over two decades sounded, at best, adorable.
 I was spectacularly wrong.

 CBT grew out of the work of Aaron Beck and Albert Ellis in the 1960s and 70s.
-Most treatments at the time were either years of psychoanalysis or purely behavioural approaches that ignored what was happening in the mind entirely.
-Beck and Ellis discovered that the quick, automatic stories we tell ourselves — the ones that fire before we've even registered a situation — have an outsized influence on how we feel and what we do.
-Teaching people to identify and challenge those stories produced better outcomes, faster, than anything that came before it.
+At the time, many treatments were either years of psychoanalysis or behavioural approaches that paid little attention to what was happening inside the mind.
+Beck and Ellis put the spotlight on the quick, automatic stories we tell ourselves, the ones that fire before we have even registered the situation.
+Those stories shape emotion, behaviour, relapse risk, shame, avoidance, and the entire atmosphere of a person's inner life.
+Teaching people to identify and challenge them changed the field.
 The evidence has only accumulated since.

 At its core, CBT runs on a single loop: